-Once you sign up for PageRage and download the plug-in you can choose from hundreds of Facebook themes and install it with the click of a button.
-(Interestingly, Yontoo – PageRage’s parent company – also makes another plug-in called Sanity Switch that deactivates MySpace customizations.)
-Other popular apps that let users skin the Facebook cat include FaceTheme, Boost, and Facebook Styler for Google Chrome.
+Once downloaded, users can choose and install Facebook themes with the click of a button.
+Other apps that let users skin Facebook include FaceTheme, Boost, and Facebook Styler for Google Chrome.

 Is PageRage’s Adware Installation Legal?

-The Federal Trade Commission requires that every software bundle containing adware must either clearly and conspicuously disclose the presence of adware in its ad copy or else integrate that notice into a legally binding end user license agreement (EULA.)
+The Federal Trade Commission requires brands to disclose adware in either marketing copy or a legally binding end user license agreement (EULA).

 Does Facebook Have Grounds For Legal Action Against PageRage?

-In theory, yes – but what you are copyrighting in this instance is not the “design” per se but the actual HTML source code and CSS.
+In theory, yes – but what you’re copyrighting in this instance is not the “design,” per se, but the actual HTML source code and CSS.
 The easiest way to do this is by embedding some kind of copyright statement into the source code comments.
-This will not prevent other designers from “borrowing” your source code, however.
-The only effective way to protect your source code from infringement is deploy technical measures that will make it impossible for other users to view your source code.
+Doing so, however, will not prevent other designers from “borrowing” your source code.
+The only effective way to protect source code from infringement is by deploying technical measures that hide the code from view.